thomvaill/log4brains/README.md

 yarn log4brains-preview
 ```

-In this mode, the Hot Reload feature is enabled: any changes
+In this mode, the Hot Reload feature is enabled: any change
 you make to a markdown file is applied live in the UI.

 You can use this command to easily create a new ADR interactively: